jks-prv/kiwiclient/README.md

-[updated 16 December 2024]
+[updated 1 April 2025]

 # KiwiClient

 This is a Python client for KiwiSDR.
 It allows you to:

-* Receive data streams with audio samples, IQ samples, and waterfall data
+* Receive data streams with audio samples, IQ samples, S-meter and waterfall data
 * Issue commands to the KiwiSDR

 ## Install